adnanq2004/Cyber-Final-Project---cloudcrane/PRESENTATION.md

 In this step, the compiler uses the abstract syntax tree to look for semantic errors.

-Semantic Analysis can be divided into three steps:
+#### Semantic Analysis can be divided into three steps:
-  - Type Checking: The compiler type matches assignment statements, arithmetic operations, functions, and method calls.
+  - Type Checking: The compiler checks the type of assignment statements, arithmetic operations, functions, and method calls.
-  - Flow Control Checking: The compiler checks if flow control structures
+  - Flow Control Checking: The compiler checks if flow control structures are used correctly and if classes and objects are correctly accessed.
+  - Label Checking: The compiler validates label and identifier usage.

+#### Semantic Errors can include:
+  - Assigning the wrong type to a variable.
+  - Declaring variables with the same name.
+  - Using undeclared variables.
+  - Using a keyword as a variable name.

 Finally, the compiler produces an annotated version of the abstract syntax tree, marking the semantic errors.